 Submissions are now closed for SkirtsAfire 2019.
-As we head into our seventh year, six designers were chosen to compete in the competition by designing a Skirt made of found and up-cycled materials.
-Designs must incorporate the theme of “Me, My Skirt & I” which fits into 2019’s Festival Theme, “Identity.”
-We look forward to seeing all interpretations of this theme on the runway at our Media Launch on March 4, where the winning Skirt will be crowned the Official Festival Skirt.
-The top three designs will also be awarded cash prizes.
-All six designs will be displayed in our Cabaret Theatre Skirt Gallery in the Alberta Avenue Community League for the duration of the festival, March 7-17, 2019.
-Be sure to come see the designs for yourself!
+As we headed into our seventh year, six designers were chosen to compete in the competition by designing a Skirt made of found and up-cycled materials.
+Designs incorporated the theme of “Me, My Skirt & I” which fit into 2019’s Festival Theme, “Identity.”
+We looked forward to seeing all interpretations of this theme on the runway at our Media Launch on March 4, where the winning Skirt was crowned the Official Festival Skirt.
+The top three designs were also awarded cash prizes.
+All six designs were displayed in our Cabaret Theatre Skirt Gallery in the Alberta Avenue Community League for the duration of the festival, March 7-17, 2019.

 Call for submissions for 2020’s competition will open in fall 2019.

 “Tip Toeing Through Pansies” by David Cameron, Skirt Design Competition 2019 Winner.
 Photo by Gallican Buki.